fish-shell/fish-shell/doc_src/language.rst

 This creates a temporary file, stores the output of the command in that file and prints the filename, so it is given to the outer command.

 .. [#] Setting ``$IFS`` to empty will disable line splitting.
 This is deprecated, use :ref:`string split <cmd-string-split>` instead.
-.. [#] Bash and Zsh at least, though it is a POSIX extension

 .. _expand-brace: